ivanoats/blog.ivanstorck.com/pages/articles/2016-05-03-gatsbyjs-a-reactjs-static-site-generator/index.md

 date: 2016-09-12
 layout: post
 tags: gatsby, react, javascript, static, aerobatic
+description: "Gatsby transforms plain text into dynamic blogs and websites using the latest web technologies.
+It's easy to get started with — and host on Aerobatic.
+I'll go over why you should consider it, and how to get it up and running quickly with Aerobatic. "
 ---
 Gatsby transforms plain text into dynamic blogs and websites using the latest web technologies.
 It's easy to get started with — and host on Aerobatic.
 I'll go over why you should consider it, and how to get it up and running quickly with Aerobatic.